coin-be/core/README.md

 # Running a Full Node
 Currently, full nodes are only available to Linux, and can be found on the [releases page](https://github.com/coin-be/core/releases "releases pages") as `coinbe-daemon-linux.tar.gz`.

+1.After downloading the node latest version from the releases page, it needs to be unpacked using: `tar xvzf coinbe-daemon-linux.tar.gz`
+2.You can run the node using the following command: `./coinbed`

+Ports used by the Coinbe Node daemon:
+- **RPC Port:** 28751
+- **P2P Port: **28752